The robot revolution is upon us! Join us and thrive!

 The robots can work in nearly any technology environment, including legacy ERP systems, homegrown systems, vendor-provided interfaces or the newest cloud/SaaS solutions.
 For example, a software robot may take incoming PDF forms via an email account, read the form for its needed data and then populate various systems with the data fields and validation checks required and send approvals or notifications to the next step of the process.
 Cases that create exceptions or errors may be sent to a human operator for correction, still enabling the bulk of the workload to be handled faster and more accurately without human intervention.

-Smart companies shouldn’t wait for the final, future digital worker to come online.
+Smart companies shouldn’t wait for the digital workforce to be perfected.
 It is necessary to learn now.
 Only by implementing and learning through the “simpler” automations will we be ready to handle the more advanced later.
 Organizations need to master the “robot way,” meaning redesigning core processes for best-of-breed for how a human and computer would perform the work.
 All of this will be necessary ground work in our evolution.
 The case for doing RPA now is also clear.
 Most companies can see a 50-80% cost savings over human onshore processing and a 25-40% savings over offshore fulfillment.
 We’ve also seen other benefits: RPA can provide job enrichment for employees as they are moved to higher order tasks.
 The company increases productivity and process transparency, as well as speed, quality of outcomes and the ability to scale.